Tag Archive for: data segmentation

 • How did we use personalization in appeals?
 Donors expect a personal touch now more than ever.
 How did you use variable data to personalize the ask?
 How was the data segmented to properly target the right people with the right message?
 Instead of sending everyone the same message with the same imagery, try to show donors that you know what’s important to them.
 If the donor connects with the institution on a personal level, they will be more inclined to donate because they start building an affinity to it.

-For more than a decade, we have been successful in partnering with our clients to create a personalized, custom approach to their marketing and fundraising initiatives, targeting the right people with an effective message, to reach their prospective and current donors.
+For more than two decades, we have been successful in partnering with fundraising organizations to create a personalized, custom approach to their marketing and fundraising initiatives, targeting the right people with an effective message, to reach their prospective and current donors.
 Let us help you!